DaoCloud/DaoCloud-docs/docs/en/docs/kpanda/user-guide/storage/sc.md

 ### Form Creation

-1. Click the name of the target cluster in the cluster list, and then click `Container Storage`->`StorageClass (SC)`->`Create StorageClass (SC)` in the left navigation bar.
+1. Click the name of the target cluster in the cluster list, and then click __Container Storage__ -> __StorageClass (SC)__ -> __Create StorageClass (SC)__ in the left navigation bar.

-2. Fill in the basic information and click `OK` at the bottom.
+2. Fill in the basic information and click __OK__ at the bottom.

     **CUSTOM STORAGE SYSTEM**

     - The StorageClass name, driver, and reclamation policy cannot be modified after creation.
-    - CSI storage driver: A standard Kubernetes-based container storage interface plug-in, which must comply with the format specified by the storage manufacturer, such as `rancher.io/local-path`.
+    - CSI storage driver: A standard Kubernetes-based container storage interface plug-in, which must comply with the format specified by the storage manufacturer, such as __rancher.io/local-path__ .

-        - For how to fill in the CSI drivers provided by different vendors, please refer to the official Kubernetes document [Storage Class](https://kubernetes.io/docs/concepts/storage/storage-classes/#provisioner).
+        - For how to fill in the CSI drivers provided by different vendors, refer to the official Kubernetes document [Storage Class](https://kubernetes.io/docs/concepts/storage/storage-classes/#provisioner).
     - Recycling policy: When deleting a data volume, keep the data in the data volume or delete the data in it.
     - Snapshot/Expansion: After it is enabled, the data volume/data volume declaration based on the StorageClass can support the expansion and snapshot features, but **the premise is that the underlying storage driver supports the snapshot and expansion features**.